 Buying out a partner in a divorce or separation

 Divorce can be one of the most challenging times in a person's life, both emotionally and financially.
 Among the many decisions you'll need to make is what to do with the family home.
-If you're considering buying out your partner, this guide will walk you through the process, step-by-step, to help you make informed decisions and confidently navigate the complexities.
+If you're considering buying out your partner, this guide will walk you through the process, step-by-step, to help you make informed decisions and confidently navigate how to go about this amicably.

 What is a buyout?

-A buyout in the context of divorce means purchasing your partner's share of the jointly owned property so you can retain sole ownership.
-This involves transferring the legal title of the property into your name, ensuring that your ex-partner no longer has any legal claim to the home.
+A buyout in the context of divorce means that one partner purchases their ex's share - also known as the partner's share - of the jointly owned property, allowing the buying partner to gain full ownership.
+This involves transferring the legal title of the property into your name.
+This results in your ex-partner no longer having any legal claim to the home.

 Why consider a buyout?